quaylelab/.github/profile/README.md

-## 🎓 Welcome to the Quayle Lab GitHub Organization!
+## 🎓 Welcome to the Quayle Lab GitHub Organisation!

 The Quayle Lab is dedicated to cutting-edge research in **cancer bioinformatics**, with a focus on leveraging computational methods to understand and combat cancer.
-This organization serves as a centralised hub for all research projects conducted by members of the lab, including PhD students, postdoctoral researchers, and collaborators.
+This organisation serves as a centralised hub for all research projects conducted by members of the lab, including PhD students, postdoctoral researchers, and collaborators.

 ## 🧬 About Us

-Our lab combines expertise in **hihg-throughput multi-omics techniologies, bioinformatics, data science**, and **machine learning** to analyse and interpret large-scale cancer datasets.
+Our lab combines expertise in **high-throughput multi-omics techniologies, bioinformatics, data science**, and **machine learning** to analyse and interpret large-scale cancer datasets.
 We are committed to contributing to the scientific community through open-source research, code, and collaborative projects that aim to unravel the complexities of cancer biology.

 ## 🌟 Purpose of This Organisation

-The primary goals of this GitHub organisation are:
+The main goals of this GitHub organisation are:

-- **Centralising Research**: Provide a common platform for all lab members to share and manage their research code, data, and findings.
+- **Centralising Research**: Provide a common platform for all lab members to share and manage their research code.
 - **Collaboration**: Encourage collaboration among lab members, as well as with external collaborators and the broader scientific community.
-- **Transparency & Reproducibility**: Promote transparent, reproducible research by sharing code, data, and documentation in an open-access format.
+- **Transparency & Reproducibility**: Promote transparent, reproducible research by sharing code and documentation in an open-access format.

 ## 📂 Repository Structure